sguzman/LeetCode/README.md

 As you would expect, this contains solutions to programming problems.
 LeetCode seems cool with people discussing and posting solutions to their problems.
-They have a discussion forum associated with every problem, for example, [here's](https://leetcode.com/discuss/questions/oj/pascals-triangle) for their pascal triangle generation problem.
+They have a discussion forum associated with every problem, for example, [here's](https://leetcode.com/discuss/questions/oj/pascals-triangle) one for their pascal triangle generation problem.
 So, they would probably be okay with people hosting solutions on GitHub.

 #### Languages